fsepy/SFEPRAPY/README.md

 # SfePrapy

-A probabilistic analysis tool that estimates the `str`uctural reliability for a given scenario (such as enclosure geometry, building type, window areas etc.) against equivalent time exposure to the ISO 834 fire curve.
+A probabilistic analysis tool that estimates the structural reliability for a given scenario (such as enclosure geometry, building type, window areas etc.) against equivalent time exposure to the ISO 834 fire curve.

 ## Getting Started